Freeze-In Dark Matter within the Seesaw mechanism: Introduction

 In this Letter, we point out that an alternative implementation of the minimal Type-I Seesaw mechanism exists, which is able to account for the observed DM relic density\footnote{Sterile neutrino DM has been proposed as well in models with an extended gauge or scalar sector, see e.g.~\cite{Khalil:2008kp,Abada:2014zra,Seto:2020udg,DeRomeri:2020wng}.}.
 The DM candidate is still a keV sterile neutrino, but the other sterile neutrinos have a much larger mass scale, above the electroweak one.
-They produce the correct DM abundance while in thermal equilibrium by decaying into a keV sterile neutrino and either a Higgs or a $Z$ boson: this production mechanism has been firstly pointed out in~\cite{Abada:2014zra} (for the Higgs decay channel) in the framework of a minimal Inverse Seesaw realisation~\cite{Abada:2014vea}.
+They produce the correct DM abundance while in thermal equilibrium by decaying into a keV sterile neutrino and a Higgs boson: this production mechanism has been firstly pointed out in~\cite{Abada:2014zra} in the framework of a minimal Inverse Seesaw realisation~\cite{Abada:2014vea}.